Pangasinan (historical region): Limahong's conquests and early Spanish period

 Limahong, a Chinese corsair and warlord, briefly invaded the polity after his failure in the Battle of Manila (1574).
 He then set up an enclave of wokou (Japanese and Chinese pirates) in Pangasinan.
-Nevertheless, the Mexico-born Juan de Salcedo and his force of Tagalog, Visayan and Latino soldiers then assaulted and destroyed the pirate-kingdom, and then incorporated the Pangasinan people and their polity into the Spanish East Indies of the Spanish Empire.
+Nevertheless, the Mexico-born Juan de Salcedo and his force of Tagalog, Visayan, and Latino soldiers assaulted and destroyed the pirate kingdom and then incorporated the Pangasinan people and their polity into the Spanish East Indies of the Spanish Empire.
+To escape, the pirate Limahong dug up a canal in the Agno river delta as a means of escape on August 4, 1575.